lextm/jekyll-theme-chirpy/_posts/2010-4-24-catpaw-rumors-we-are-truly-mono-ready-part-ii.md

 openSUSE 11.2
 mono-bugs@lists.ximian.com
 NEW
-“cannot be inferred from the usage” when compiling #SNMP The workaround is to convert LINQ expression back to normal lines.
+"cannot be inferred from the usage" when compiling #SNMP The workaround is to convert LINQ expression back to normal lines.

 599486